herpiko/herpiko.github.io/content/post/2023-10-06-create-and-publish-native-gnome-app-part-1.md

 Actually, my original reason to include Snap in my talk is to increase the chance of my subbmission being approved by the UbuCon commitee.
 But along the way when I preparing my talk and playing around with Snapcraft, I learned a lot about Snap and admit that Snap is also playing an important role in the Linux ecosystem and community.

-See you in the next part!
+See you in <a href="/post/2023/07/23/create-your-first-native-gnome-app-and-publish-to-ubuntu-software-part-2/">the next part!</a>